Visillect/colorsegdataset/README.md

     See the License for the specific language governing permissions and limitations under the License.

-If you use this dataset, please, cite our paper:
+If you use this dataset, please, cite our paper

     @inproceedings{smagina2019linear,
       title={Linear colour segmentation revisited},